Why is Abrasion Testing Important?

 How Does the Micro-Deval Test Work?

 A sample is prepared by separating into individual size fractions of the required masses.
-Typical prepared sample sizes are 500g for fine aggregate and 1,500g for coarse aggregate.
+Typically prepared sample sizes are 500g for fine aggregate and 1,500g for coarse aggregate.

 - The sample is immersed in tap water for a minimum of 1 hour in the Micro-Deval Jar or other suitable container.